-Recommendation Description Lead Entity Estimated Cost Timeframe PA-1 Maintain the CSVT After plan completion, reconvene the study's Management Team members in a new role WATS MPO \$50,000/yr.
-Ongoing Special Impact as an Implementation Task Force.
-The Task Force would track the impacts of the CSVT SEDA-COG Study Management project as it opens to traffic, update data as needed, and track progress of the study's Team as an implementation plan.
-Implementation Task Force

-- Additional Details: The new Implementation Task Force can begin meeting shortly after plan completion.
-Drafting a charter can establish the foundation of the Committee's new role and ensure all members are dedicated to working toward the same vision.
-The Task Force should provide liaisons to both MPO boards.
-It should be noted that this study report provides the best summary of what was known as of the date of its acceptance (November 2021).
-The Task Force will need to be flexible in its approach to implementation as changes unfold, post-CSVT.
-Task Force members will need to be responsive to emerging events that were unknown at the time of this report's adoption. - Potential Funding Sources: PennDOT Connects Technical Assistance; PL funding

-PA-2 Coordinate and Coordinate and track progress implementing existing plans conducted in the study area, WATS MPO \$ Ongoing Track Progress on focusing on recommendations pertinent to the CSVT.
-SEDA-COG the Implementation of Existing Studies ۸۵ Additional Details, Many comments and a program of plans and other studies have been conducted in the study area.
-Each decument contains its own

-- Additional Details: Many comprehensive plans, corridor access management plans, and other studies have been conducted in the study area.
-Each document contains its own set of recommendations with implementation assigned to municipalities, counties, and other partners.
-Several of the recommendations are pertinent to impacts associated with the CSVT and have been implemented and some have not.
-SEDA-COG and WATS MPO should coordinate and track implementation progress and work with counties and municipalities to implement those pertinent to the CSVT.
-(Note: Several recommendations listed below as part of the CSVT Impact Study are identified in existing planning documents and studies.) - Support Partners: Study area counties, municipalities - Potential Funding Sources/Technical Assistance: Operating budgets, PennDOT Connects Technical Assistance; PL funding

-Central Susquehanna Valley Transportation Project SPECIAL IMPACT STUDY
+Recom mendation Description Lead Entity Estimated Cost Timeframe PA-1 Maintain the CSVT Special Impact Study Management Team as an Implementation Task Force After plan completion, reconvene the study's Management Team members in a new role as an Implementation Task Force.
+The Task Force would track the impacts of the CSVT project as it opens to traffic, update data as needed, and track progress of the study's implementation plan.
+WATS MPO SEDA-COG \$50,000/yr.
+Ongoing rol rep as e and ensure all membe oort provides the best su changes unfold, post-C ew Implementation Task Force can begin meeting shortly after plan completion.
+Drafting a c ors are dedicated to working toward the same vision.
+The Task Force should provide liaisons immary of what was known as of the date of its acceptance (November 2021).
+The Task For SVT.
+Task Force members will need to be responsive to emerging events that were unknow es: PennDOT Connects Technical Assistance; PL funding to both MPO boards. ce will need to be flex It should be noted t tible in its approach hat this study PA-2 Coordinate and Track Progress on the Implementation of Existing Studies Coordinate and track progress implementing existing plans conducted in the study area, focusing on recommendations pertinent to the CSVT.
+WATS MPO SEDA-COG \$ Ongoing set the mu do • Su ditional Details: Many of recommendations with CSVT and have been inicipalities to implemen cuments and studies.) pport Partners: Study a comprehensive plans, corridor access management plans, and other studies have been cor ith implementation assigned to municipalities, counties, and other partners.
+Several of the re- mplemented and some have not.
+SEDA-COG and WATS MPO should coordinate and track t those pertinent to the CSVT.
+(Note: Several recommendations listed below as part of the C area counties, municipalities es/Technical Assistance: Operating budgets, PennDOT Connects Technical Assistance; F commendations are p implementation progr SVT Impact Study ar pertinent to impacts ress and work with c associated with ounties and

-PA-3 Maintain the CSVT Special Impact Study Web Map Maintain the CSVT Impact Study Web Map to ensure current data is available to support transportation, land use, and economic development planning and programming in the study area.
-WATS MPO SEDA-COG \$ Ongoing --- -- ---------------------- ---- ---------

-- Additional Details: Maintaining and adding to the existing information included in the CSVT Special Impact Study Web Map as a tool for regional partners will be beneficial to plan for and program future transportation, land use, and economic development projects.
-WATS MPO could host the tool online and provide access to regional partners to upload information. - Support Partners: CSVT Management Team - Potential Funding/Technical Assistance Sources: Operating budgets
+PA-3 Maintain the CSVT Maintain the CSVT Impact Study Web Map to ensure current data is available to support WATS MPO \$ Ongoing Special Impact transportation, land use, and economic development planning and programming in the SEDA-COG Study Web Map study area. pla upl n for and program future oad information. ining and adding to the existing information included in the CSVT Special Impact Study We transportation, land use, and economic development projects.
+WATS MPO could host the • Su pport Partners: CSVT I Management Team • Po tential Funding/Techni cal Assistance Sources: Operating budgets